Tips For Preventing Resource Guarding in DogsFebruary 12, 2019 2021-02-16 5:58

 Tips For Preventing Resource Guarding in Dogs

 Resource guarding is a common issue in dogs.
-Based on my own experience I would say that at least half of all dog owners experience their dog resource guarding in one setting or another.
+Based on my own experience as a dog trainer I would say that at least half of all dog owners experience their dog resource guarding in one setting or another.
 This is problematic – for the bond between owner and dog, for the dog’s health (if he is guarding and refusing to give up something harmful) and at times also for the owner’s safety (if the dog reacts by snapping or biting towards having his treasure taken away).

 It is important to prevent resource guarding tendencies early on in puppies.
 We want to teach them a mindset of abundance rather than scarcity.